Kitani Go First Game

 When Kitani played 124 the extra center territory gained in conjunction with the sente cut at 116 gave him a clear lead.
 The game continued for a further 158 moves with two big and interesting ko fights but Kitani seems to have been in control throughout.
 The final result was a three-point win for White.

-The complete SGF listing is here.
+The complete SGF listing is available here or in various other databases.